-Witch’s Broom: History, Magical Uses & How to Make a Besom
+Witch’s Broom: A History, Uses & How to Make a Besom

 Witches are nearly always depicted with their trusty broomsticks.
-Brooms, also called besoms, have a long history in magic and continue to be used today.
-Here we discuss witch broom history, magical uses and how to make a besom yourself!
+Brooms, also called besoms, have a long history in magic and continue to be used by witches today.
+Here we discuss witch broom history, magical uses and how to make a besom yourself.

 Magical Uses for the Witch Broom